cms-l1-globaltrigger/tdf/README.md

-# Test and Development Framework (TDF)
+# Test and Development Framework (TDF) for the level 1 global trigger

-Software for communication with AMC boards (MP7 and AMC502) on MTCA crates.
+Software for communication with AMC boards (MP7 and AMC502) on MTCA crates of Global Trigger.

 ## Installation of TDF on test and production crates